Linux Audio Development (LAD)

 Our Mission

-We aim to make Linux more attractive as a platform for computer-based music production by encouraging software developers to make their audio plugins available for Linux.
+We aim to make Linux more attractive as a platform for computer-based music production by encouraging audio vendors to make their software and plugins available for Linux.

-We want to showcase the advantages of Linux as an operating system for modern music production, help developers make or port and release their plugins for Linux, and, if possible, provide a platform for them to reach out for help.
-Ultimately, our initiative aims to lead to a larger selection of high-quality audio plugins for Linux.
+We want to showcase the advantages of Linux as an operating system for modern music production, help developers make or port and release their software for Linux, and, if possible, provide a platform for them to reach out for help.
+Ultimately, our initiative aims to lead to a larger selection of high-quality audio software for Linux.

-“We want more native audio plugins available for Linux.”
+“We want more native audio software and plugins available for Linux.”

 Frequently Asked Questions